 Hello friends!!
-Welcome to Monday Mini’s, where today I will be talking about the video game, Little Witch in the Woods!!
+Welcome to today’s video game review of Little Witch in the Woods!!

 I don’t normally review games that are ‘early access’, but I have played this game for over 40 hours, so I thought I’d make an exception.
 Because I tried, I really tried to like this game.
 I wanted to love this game.
 I thought maybe it was because it’s still in development I’d be able to look past its flaws.
 But, it turns out that I cannot.